-The Capacity Needs Assessment Report Validation Workshop was held on the 5th December 2017, and the program was chaired by the Mr. Mary Whether Thompson, Chief Director Ministry of Trade and Industry.
-The event brought together 35 members from other institutions – Sierra Leone Investment and Export Promotion Agency (SLIEPA) and the Sierra Leone Standards Bureau (SLSB) – operating in the produce sector, representatives from farmer groups and staff of PMB in a single venue to discuss the validity of the assessment report.
+The Capacity Needs Assessment Report Validation Workshop was held on the 5th December 2017, and the program were chaired by Mr. Mary Whether Thompson, Chief Director, Ministry of Trade and Industry.
+The event brought together 35 members from other institutions – Sierra Leone Investment and Export Promotion Agency (SLIEPA) and the Sierra Leone Standards Bureau (SLSB) – operating in the production sector, representatives from farmer groups and staff of PMB in a single venue to discuss the validity of the assessment report.

 Self-Assessment and Staff Training Assessment tools were also employed to enhance the outcomes of the assessment.
 These tools were key parameters uniquely and powerfully used in assessing the overall PMB internal structure, systems and procedures as well as its external operating environment in the country.

 The findings of the assessment revealed inadequacies in various capacity areas in the organization.
 The findings and recommendations were obtained from the Departmental Focus Group Discussions, meetings with senior staff and from findings obtained through the self-assessment tools during three separate discussion sessions in Freetown and in Kenema.
 A total of 50 staff members from Bo, Kono, Kailahun participated in the discussion sessions in Kenema together with PMB staff operating within the district.